uniai-lab/uniai-maas/README.md

 ## Overview

 UniAI, a unified API-based platform, streamlines interactions with diverse and complex AI models.

-It integrates a range of AI models and utilities to facilitate easier access and management.
+UniAI integrates a range of AI models and utilities to facilitate easier access and management.

 ## Integrated Models